 Google has been carbon-neutral on those measures since 2007 and has since shifted from buying power directly from existing wind and solar farms to financing the construction of new renewables, such as its 1,600 megawatts' worth of wind and solar projects to be built in the U.S., Europe and Chile.
 It reached its 100 percent renewable energy goal in 2017, and last year got 61 percent of its global hourly electricity needs from wind, solar and other carbon-free sources.

 But shifting to round-the-clock carbon-free energy will be “our biggest sustainability moonshot yet, with enormous practical and technical complexity,” Pichai wrote.
 “We are the first major company that's set out to do this, and we aim to be the first to achieve it.”

 Just how Google will achieve this, and how much it will cost, remain open questions.
 Google addresses some of these technical challenges in a new white paper, released Monday as an update to a 2018 “discussion paper” looking into the potential for 24/7 carbon-free energy for its data center fleet.
 It starts with collecting data on the carbon-intensity of the power supplied across different regions and calculating the resulting carbon footprints of different facilities.

 An analysis of its 2019 electricity consumption indicates wide gaps from location to location.
-Some data centers in wind-power-rich Midwestern states like Nebraska and Oklahoma got 96 percent of their power from carbon-free energy.
-Others in states with a preponderance of fossil-fired generation achieved only 41 percent, as in Ohio and Virginia, or even lower rates of 24 percent in Georgia and 19 percent in South Carolina.
+Some data centers in wind-power-rich Midwestern states like Oklahoma got 96 percent of their power from carbon-free energy.
+Others in states with a preponderance of fossil-fired generation achieved only 41 percent, as in Virginia, or even lower rates of 24 percent in Georgia and 19 percent in South Carolina.